gruelbox/orko-wiki/Example-Use-Cases.md

 Save it and then use it any any coin you're looking at, just like any other trade type.

 <img src="images/runscript.PNG" width="800" alt="Run a script"/>

+There's a lot more to discover.
+Have you done something awesome with Orko?
+Please let us know!